Founding Co-Director, Learning Sciences Research Institute

 1240 W. Harrison St.

-James Pellegrino is Liberal Arts and Sciences Distinguished Professor and Distinguished Professor of Education at the University of Illinois at Chicago.
+James Pellegrino is a Professor Emeritus at the University of Illinois at Chicago.
 He is a founding Co-director of UIC’s interdisciplinary Learning Sciences Research Institute.

 From 1973-1979 he was Professor of Psychology and a Research Associate of the University of Pittsburgh's Learning Research and Development Center.
 From 1979-1989 he was Professor of Education and Psychology at the University of California at Santa Barbara where he also served as Chair of the Department of Education from 1987-1989.
 From 1989-2001 he was the Frank W. Mayborn Professor of Cognitive Studies at Vanderbilt University where he also served as co-director of the Learning Technology Center from 1989-1991 and as Dean of Vanderbilt’s Peabody College of Education and Human Development from 1992-1998.